circleci/circleci-docs/jekyll/_cci2/docker-layer-caching.md

 With `reusable: true`, CircleCI will try to reuse your Remote Docker Environment; every layer you built in a previous job will be accessible there.
 We do our best to reuse the previous environment when we can, but in some cases your job may find itself in a clean environment, even if you've specified `reusable: true`.

-If you run many parallel jobs for the same project, and each job requests a reusble environment, all of them will be provided with a Remote Docker Environment.
+If you run many parallel jobs for the same project, and each job requests a reusable environment, all of them will be provided with a Remote Docker Environment.
 However, not all of them will have cached layers, although this behavior is subject to change over the course of the Beta.

 ## **`exclusive`**